parsa-epfl/qflex/docs/03-RUNQ.md

 - `-d`,`--dry` : Print QEMU start command instead of executing it
 - `-b`,`--binary` : Set a custom binary to uses instead of looking in the current working directory
 - `--gdb` : Start a GDB instance an execute the command in it
+- `--docker` : Run runq from the docker image built locally, for more information on how to build said image please refer to the [BUILD-FLEXUS](./01-BUILD-FLEXUS.md) document.

 ### Simulator